ietf-wg-webtrans/draft-ietf-webtrans-http2/draft-ietf-webtrans-http2.md

 # Protocol Overview

-WebTransport servers are identified by a pair of authority value and path value (defined in {{!RFC3986}} Sections 3.2 and 3.3 correspondingly).
+WebTransport servers are identified by an HTTPS URI as defined in {{Section 4.2.2 of HTTP}}.

 When an HTTP/2 connection is established, both the client and server have to send a SETTINGS_ENABLE_WEBTRANSPORT setting in order to indicate that they